smclab/caldav-sync/docs/GETTING_STARTED_LIFERAY.markdown

 to the distributable Zip/Tar.
 The default value is `false`.

 #### liferay.workspace.node.package.manager
-Set this property to `yarn` to build Node.js-style projects using Yarn.
-The default value is `npm`.
+Set this property to `npm` to build Node.js-style projects using NPM.
+The default value is `yarn`.

 #### liferay.workspace.plugins.sdk.dir
 Set the folder that contains the Plugins SDK environment.
 The default value is